hfp/xconfigure/config/cp2k/README.md

 wget https://github.com/hfp/cp2k/raw/master/arch/Linux-x86-64-intelx.ssmp
 ```

-## Run Instructions<a name="running-the-application"></a>
+## Running CP2K<a name="run-instructions"></a>

-Running CP2K may go beyond a single node, and pinning processes and threads becomes even more important.
+<a name="running-the-application"></a>Running CP2K may go beyond a single node, and pinning processes and threads becomes even more important.
 There are several schemes available.
 As a rule of thumb, a high rank-count for lower node-counts may yield best results unless the workload is very memory intensive.
 In the latter case, lowering the number of MPI-ranks per node is effective especially if a larger amount of memory is replicated rather than partitioned by the rank-count.
 In contrast (communication bound), a lower rank count for multi-node computations may be desired.
 Most important, CP2K prefers a total rank-count to be a square-number (two-dimensional communication pattern) rather than a Power-of-Two (POT) number.
 This property can be as dominant as wasting cores per node is more effective than fully utilizing the entire node (sometimes a frequency upside over an "all-core turbo" emphasizes this property further).
 Counter-intuitively, even an unbalanced rank-count per node i.e., different rank-counts per socket can be an advantage.

 <a name="plan-script"></a>Because of the above-mentioned complexity, a script for planning MPI-execution (`plan.sh`) is available.
 Here is a first example for running the PSMP-binary i.e., MPI/OpenMP-hybrid CP2K on an HT-enabled dual-socket system with 24 cores per processor/socket (96 hardware threads).
 A first step would be to run with 48 ranks and 2 threads per core.
 However, a second try could execute 16 ranks with 6 threads per rank (`16x6`):